writethedocs/www/docs/conf/atlantic/2024/news/announcing-schedule.rst

 All our events and activities
 -----------------------------

 Write the Docs is more than a conference.
 Every year we make sure to have a variety of activities that our attendees can enjoy, whether you want to learn something, meet new people, or share knowledge.
-And even though this years conference is held online, we're holding to that plan.
+We've done so for over a decade, and are holding to that plan in our virtual events.

 * **Lightning Talks.** We'll have `lightning talks <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/lightning-talks/>`__ each day after lunch.
 These are 5 minute presentations and a lot of fun.
 They can be about anything you want, this is your chance to share something you are passionate about with the audience.
 Slides are not required.
 * **Unconference.** We'll be running the `Unconference <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/unconference/>`_ all day Monday and on Tuesday afternoon.
 Want to chat with like-minded folks about a specific thing?
 This is the place.